 Dust is separated from a gas stream through centrifugal force.
 The air is purified in the collection chambers.
-There is a strong airflow that forces the dust particles against the walls, including both heavy and bigger particles.
+A strong airflow forces the dust particles against the walls, including both heavy and bigger particles.

 How to control the airflow

-Adjust an outlet damper on the collector’s fan to control the airflow.
-It has to be adjusted often, as conditions in the system change over time.
-The knowledge to adjust an outlet damper properly, and, as a result, it is not unusual for a plant to see shorter filter life, the compromised product is required.
+Adjust an outlet damper on the collector fan to control airflow.
+It needs to be adjusted frequently as conditions in the system change over time.
+If you know how to adjust an outlet damper properly, it is not uncommon for the filter’s life in a system to be shorter.

-Other than the above way, optimize airflow control by using an inlet vane damper, modifying the fan by replacing the sheaves, or using a digital control system with a variable frequency drive (VFD).
+Optimize airflow control using an inlet damper, modify the fan by replacing the pulleys, or use a variable frequency drive (VFD) digital control system.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022